matthieugomez/EconPDEs.jl/README.md

 # at the current value of the state.
 # 3. (Optional) Current time t
 # It returns two tuples:
-# 1. a tuple with the time derivative of each value function
+# 1. a tuple with the opposite of the time derivative of each value function
 # 2. a tuple with the drift of each state variable (internally used for upwinding)
 function f(state::NamedTuple, sol::NamedTuple)
 	μbar = 0.018 ; ϑ = 0.00073 ; θμ = 0.252 ; νμ = 0.528 ; ρ = 0.025 ; ψ = 1.5 ; γ = 7.5